Atlanta Relocation Specialists

 Established vs. New

 Dallas emphasizes new construction.
 Atlanta offers balance—historic neighborhoods with character alongside new development.
-If you value mature landscapes and established communities, Atlanta offers more options.
+If you value mature landscapes and established communities with luxury homes, Atlanta offers more areas to explore and more options for where to find your dream home.

 Tax Structure